SAP-samples/teched2022-DA161/exercises/getStarted/README.md

 ![image](https://user-images.githubusercontent.com/112718519/198722923-edc7b4e6-4218-498c-a5cd-d7eda2da0b39.png)

-Now you are ready to begin creating visualizations for your first story!
+You are ready to begin creating visualizations for your first story!

 ![image](https://user-images.githubusercontent.com/112718519/198722966-4d5f2946-b6fd-472b-9f60-dcb0a42358f0.png)

 ## Summary

-**You have completed the Getting Started section!**
+**You have completed the Getting Started section!
+Now you are ready to move on to the exercises.**

-**You are now able to:**
--

 Continue to - [Exercise 1 – Understanding the Basics of SAP Analytics Cloud Stories](../ex1/README.md)